breatheco-de/content/src/content/how-to/regex-letter.md

 ---
-title: "Regex for Matching Letters: A Guide to Letter-based Regular Expressions"
+title: "How to match letters with Regular Expressions?"
-subtitle: "Learn how to construct regular expressions to match letters in text using regex.
-Explore patterns to effectively search for letter-based patterns in your data."
+subtitle: "Learn how to construct regular expressions to match letters in text.
+Explore Regex to effectively search for letter-based patterns in your data."
 tags: ["regular-expressions"]
-authors: ["javierseiglie"]
+authors: ["DF27ARTS"]

 ---
 ## How to find Letters with Regex?